sumamakhan761/Data-science-interview-questions/Probability.md

                 ```
 Consider a random girl in the population of children.
 What is the probability that she has a sister?
 - Google , Meta - What is the probability of pulling a different color or shape card from a shuffled deck of 52 cards?
+- Meta - What is the probability of drawing two cards (from the same deck of cards) that have the same suite?
   </details>